-This field is typically used with walking directions to associate landmarks with a specific floor level of a building.
+This field is used typically with walking directions to associate landmarks with a specific floor levels of buildings.

-This Yes/No field lets you specify whether the landmark feature class should use a custom search radius or the default, which is 50 feet.
-(The 50-foot default search radius can be changed through ArcObjects, so it is recommended that you set a search tolerance for each landmarks source.)
+This Yes/No field lets you specify whether the landmark feature class should use a custom search radius or the default one, which is 50 feet.
+(The 50-foot default search radius could be changed through ArcObjects, so it is recommended you set a search tolerance for each landmarks source.)

 The size of the search radius.
 In general, when a route passes by a landmark within the search radius, it is reported in the directions.
 The units for this field are specified under Units.